hueychen27/Useful_Code/README.md

 # why not!!!!?
 aaaaaaaaa
 also here's some info for executing the commands:
-run `node idiot.js` for idiot.js file
+run `node main.mjs` for main.mjs file
 use vscode's live server extension for bad_html.html or go to https://hueychen27.github.io/Useful_Code/bad_html.html